cecilieha/NoBA/README.md

 # NoBA
+R-programs for the Nordic and Barents Seas Atlantis NB!!!!! all your island boxes need to have temperature/salinity either set to 0 or another value, otherwise they'll get NaN values, which atlantis cannot be run with.
-R-programs for the Nordic and Barents Seas Atlantis NB!!! the forcing files requires these two steps after being created: all files (temp, saln, hydro, ice): ncrename -d t1,t inputfile.nc outputfile.nc
+NB!!! the forcing files requires these two steps after being created: all files (temp, saln, hydro, ice): ncrename -d t1,t inputfile.nc outputfile.nc